 One main aspect of detecting senior malnutrition and subsequently dealing with it lies in the hands of the medical community.
 Seniors should be screened for nutrition issues by their primary care doctor, and a dietary plan put in place.
 When hospitalized, hospital personnel should also look into any potential nutritional requirements, and include their findings and a recommended course of action in discharge paperwork to be discussed with care providers and the senior’s physician.

 Loved ones also play an important role in ensuring the nutritional needs of senior loved ones are met, and in helping to uncover the root cause if problems are discovered.
 As an example, if financial concerns are preventing the senior from keeping a healthy diet, he or she may be eligible for the Supplemental Nutrition Assistance Program.
 Presently, as many as three out of five older adults who do quality for the program are not using its benefits.

 It is important to pay attention to signs that your senior family member might not be following a healthy diet, and to discuss any concerns with the senior’s physician.
-And call on JFS Care for quality home health Los Angeles and surrounding area families deserve and to help with establishing better nutritional habits for the senior family member.
+And call on JFS Care for quality Jewish family services Los Angeles and the surrounding area deserves and to help with establishing better nutritional habits for the senior family member.
 We are able to plan and prepare balanced meals, pick up groceries and make certain there are healthy food options in the fridge and pantry all the time, and supply friendly companionship that will make mealtime more pleasing.
 Contact us online or at (213) 383-2273 to help improve health and well-being for your senior loved one in the Los Angeles area.
 Click here to see our full service area.